VojtaHavlicek/vojtanyc/content/posts/mcts-progress-update.md

 +++
-title: "From Minimax to Monte Carlo Tree Search: Progress Update"
-date: 2025-03-28
-tags: ["AI", "gamedev", "typescript", "MCTS", "devlog"]
-description: "A behind-the-scenes look at switching my game AI from heuristics to Monte Carlo Tree Search"
+title="From Minimax to Monte Carlo Tree Search: Progress Update" date='2025-03-28' tags=["AI", "gamedev", "typescript", "MCTS", "devlog"] description="A behind-the-scenes look at switching my game AI from heuristics to Monte Carlo Tree Search"
 +++

-## AI Evolution: From Minimax to MCTS
+## From Minimax to MCTS

 Over the past few days, I've made some big strides in improving the AI for my game.
 What started as a basic **minimax + heuristic** approach quickly ran into limitations.
 The game is timing-sensitive and rewards long-term planning — not something minimax handles easily with shallow depth and static evaluations.